 Just as if you were purchasing a rental property on your own, when a fund purchases an investment, they have the opportunity to take advantage of something known as depreciation which decreases the amount of taxes that need to be paid.

-I look for funds that are mindful of tax efficient strategies like these and that these benefits are passed along to investor.
+I look for funds that are mindful of tax-efficient strategies like these and that these benefits are passed along to investors.

 Taxes make a huge difference, and knowing how to take advantage of certain incentives and tax breaks can result in significantly better cash flow.